el-joseppe/cheat-sheets/README.md

 If you would like to add to or correct something in this repo, feel free to contact me or create a pull request.
 That would be really cool 🙂

 ## Wishlist
-These are topics/tools/things I want to try out or allready use and therefore want to add in this repo:
+These are topics/tools/things I want to try out or already use and therefore want to add in this repo:
 - infrastructure
 	- QNAP
 	- Proxmox